simpleclub/design_tokens_builder/README.md

 also want to add extension for paddings, dimensions and other tokens.

 Let us know if you miss something by creating an issue or by actively contributing!

+## Contributing

+With this open source repositories we want to create a tool that helps Flutter to integrate with more tools to streamline and simplify the design handoff experience by utilizing Flutters API.
+Since this is not only a problem we face we want to share and collaborate on this software as a way to give back to the community.
+Any contributions are more than welcome!

+See our [contributing guide](https://github.com/simpleclub/design_tokens_builder/blob/main/CONTRIBUTING.md) for more information.